SynthstromAudible/DelugeFirmware/docs/features/chord_keyboard.md

 ### Notation

-In the interest of brevity, especially in the interest of display as much of the chord name as possible for the 7SEG Deluge, the Chord names use  a concise notation.
+In the interest of brevity, and to display as much of the chord name as possible for the 7SEG Deluge, the Chord names use  a concise notation.
 The chords list the note name with no octave number, followed by the chord symbol.
 The main types of chord symbols used are:
   - Major: `M`
   - Minor: `-`
   - Diminished: `DIM`